 The family had tried to escape from the famine the Lord had sent to punish His people's disobedience.
 But instead of repenting of their ungodly ways, this man sought his fortune away from the Lord – but the works of the flesh are futile and a life without God brings barrenness.

-She had become old, widowed, stateless and penniless, with two pagan daughters-in-law, and a heart that was far away from God.
-We read, then both Mahlon and Chilion also died, and the woman was bereft of her two children and her husband.
-What a terrible condition to find yourself in – but Naomi had left her homeland, property, relatives, house and went far away from the land in which God had planted His people.
+She had become old, widowed, stateless, and penniless, with two pagan daughters-in-law and a heart that was far away from God.
+We read: "Then both Mahlon and Chilion also died, and the woman was bereft of her two children and her husband."
+What a terrible condition to find yourself in, but Naomi had left her homeland, property, relatives, and house, and went far away from the land in which God had planted His people.
 She had wandered far, far away from the Lord.

-It was when she reached this point of hopeless despair that Naomi turned away from her sinful situation, and went back to find the Lord – i.e. she repented.
-By God's grace this woman, who strayed so far from the Lord, was welcomed back into the family of God, when she returned to Bethlehem and the Lord.
-By God's grace Naomi's daughter-in-law is to be found in the genealogy of the Jewish Messiah, because Ruth, the pagan Moabitess was her daughter-in-law who trusted her God.
+It was when she reached this point of hopeless despair that Naomi turned away from her sinful situation and went back to find the Lord i.e. she repented.
+By God's grace, this woman who strayed so far from the Lord, was welcomed back into the family of God when she returned to Bethlehem and the Lord.
+By God's grace, Naomi's daughter-in-law is to be found in the genealogy of the Jewish Messiah, because Ruth the pagan Moabitess trusted Naomi's God.

-Heavenly Father, thank You for the beautiful reminder in the book of Ruth, that no-one is outside Your offer of salvation, and that no matter how far we have strayed away from Your loving arms, You are ready and willing to bring us back into fellowship with Yourself.
-We praise and thank You that no one is beyond redemption and no matter how far we have strayed You are ready and willing to open Your arms of love to the prodigal.
-Thank You for Your goodness and grace and pray that many who have wandered far from You would find their hope in Jesus – in Whose name we pray, AMEN.
+Heavenly Father, thank You for the beautiful reminder in the book of Ruth, that no one is outside Your offer of salvation, no one is beyond redemption, and that no matter how far someone has strayed away from Your loving arms, You are ready and willing to bring them back into fellowship with Yourself.
+Thank You for Your goodness and grace.
+I pray that many who have wandered far from You, would come back to You and find their hope in Jesus anew.
+In Jesus' name, AMEN.